Beaufort County, South-Carolina⁞2510± ACRES

 Twickenham Plantation is located in the ACE Basin of South Carolina in Beaufort County and features over 2510.7 +/- manicured acres.
 There is an abundance of upland quail woods, controlled interior & river rice impoundments for waterfowl hunting, and over one mile of river frontage on the South side of the Combahee River with private dock access.
 Twickenham is in a league of its own… There is simply no other property in the ACE Basin with this level of quality, ecological and wildlife diversity, and restored improvements without any restrictive conservation easements.

 Twickenham was originally founded in 1732 under a Grant from England’s King George II and was assembled by Walter Izzard in 1733.
 It was originally a part of Tomotley Barony, which spanned over 48,000 acres.
 The main Plantation house was built in 1878 by Major John Screven and is a two-story home with 4 bedrooms and 3.5 baths.
 It was extensively remodeled over a 3-year period, and completed in 2018.
-While keeping the elegance of the 18th century, the house now boasts a myriad of modern features and improvements including a chef’s kitchen with high-end appliances, expansive living rooms, plush bedrooms and bathrooms, and period appropriate furniture and furnishings throughout.
+While keeping the elegance of the 18th century, the house now boasts a myriad of modern features and improvements including a chef’s kitchen with high-end appliances, expansive living rooms, plush bedrooms and renovated bathrooms.
 A formal dining room overlooks gardens designed by Robert Marvin and Douglas Duany, landscape architects who are credited with other works like the Augusta National Golf Club, Sea Pines Resort, and the Governors Mansion grounds.

 In addition to the main house and gardens are two historic guesthouses that have also been completely restored and modernized, a manager’s house, horse barn, stables, and several additional storage barns.
 Away from the campus is a large pole barn, tractor shed, and grain bins.
 There is zero deferred maintenance and no expense has been spared in this restoration and rejuvenation of Twickenham Plantation.